Skip to content

 }

-• Notify all subscribed users notifies all customers who are waiting when the item’s price drops.
+• Notify all subscribed users: Notify all customers who are waiting when the item’s price drops.

-• Notify a certain number of users per a certain number of minutes notifies a specified number of customers per your configured notification period.
+• Set notification limits: Notify a specified number of customers per your configured notification period.
 Braze will notify the specified numbers of customers in increments until there are no more customers to notify, or until the item’s price goes back up.
 Your notification rate cannot exceed notifying 10,000 users per minute.

 3. Set the Price field in catalog.
 This is the catalog field that will be used to determine the item’s price.
 It must be a number type.

 4. Set the Price drop rule.
 This is the logic used to determine if a notification should be sent.
-A price drop can be configured as a percentage price change or how much value the price field has changed by.
+A price drop can be configured as a percentage price change or by the change in value for the price field.

 5. Select Save settings.